ja11sop/std-filesystem-relative/papers/DXXXX.md

 path == normalize(start/rel_path)
 ```

-This holds for all options shown.
-This proposal favours **Option 1** because it additionally allows general use to not result in an error minimising the extra code required wile retaining intuitive use.
+This holds for all options shown. **Option 1** is attractive because it additionally allows general use to not result in an error, minimising the extra code required while retaining intuitive use.
 This is important as it paves the way to code such as the following (in reality you need to test `empty()`):

 ```cpp
 if( auto RelPath = relative( Path, Start ) )